polterguy/phosphorusfive/plugins/extras/p5.security/README.md

 _"public"_ and a _"private"_ folder.
 The public folder, is for files which the user doesn't care about is protected or not, and anyone with a direct URL to the file, can easily download it.
 The private folder, can only be accessed by the user himself, and/or a root account.

-In addition, each user gets a "temp" folder, which are used for temporary files, used whenever a temporary file needs to be created.
+In addition, each user gets his own personal _"temp"_ folder, which is used for temporary files, used whenever a temporary file needs to be created.

 To access the currently logged in user's folder, use the tilde "~".
 To load the _"foo.txt"_ file from a user's folder, you can use for instance.

 ```
 load-file:~/foo.txt